 Once upon a time, anybody who was anybody was a part of the megalodon known as MySpace.
 It was all the rage back home.
 I was never one for writing, not until my life flashed before my eyes.
 What was thought to be a one-off occurrence soon became just too common.
 In my family growing up, we always drank a lot of milk, especially me.
 There was always milk ready, and it was always good.
 I came home from university one day and, given my love and appreciation for (ice) cold cereal, I poured myself a bowl of Rice Krispies.
 We had no sugary sweets, so plain Krispies would do fine.
 Bowl + Ice + Cereal + Milk = a good time (I’m a simple guy).

 Then a miracle happened.
 Call it a miracle on Elm Street.
 I had the aurora cerealis in my mouth.
 My Rice Krispies had turn into Fruit Loops!
 The tastes—the colors . . . .
 It was like the boat scene on Willy Wonka.

 - Milk?
 Che… waaiitt… two weeks past due.

 Granted, this is American milk.
-In Norway, I just have to wait three days past due and it’s already clumpy (annoying as it may be, it shows the milk is more natural).
+In Norway, I just have to wait one day past due and it’s already clumpy (annoying as it may be, the milk is more natural and comes from surrounding farms.
+Take that America).
 Regardless, this was disgusting.
 I poured the milk out, kept the cereal, poured new milk in, and ate the rest.
-Then later found a 13 day old un-opened gallon of milk.
+I later found a 13-day-old un-opened gallon of milk.
 What is this?
 Goosebumps?

 Thus, a machine was born.
 I began to blog every Tuesday.
 About what?
 Absolutely nothing.
-You would have thought Edwin Starr was writing about my life.
+You would think Edwin Starr wrote my life.

 When you’re an only child and you sink this low, the only thing to do is become more spoiled.
 Next is another story that involves late-night cookies, tuna fish, and a birthday party.